What is Azure DNS?

 Azure DNS is based on Azure Resource Manager, which provides features such as:

-Role-based access control to control who has access to specific actions for your organization.
+Azure role-based access control (Azure RBAC) to control who has access to specific actions for your organization.

 Activity logs to monitor how a user in your organization modified a resource or to find an error when troubleshooting.